rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example2.md

 When you run the script, it generates a PNG file named Example2.png in the specified output folder.

 ### Resulting diagram:

-The diagram below visualizes a 3-tier web application architecture.
-Each tier—Web, Application, and Database—is represented by a distinct color-coded rectangle for clarity.
-Connections between the tiers are labeled to indicate the communication protocols: the Web server communicates with the Application server via gRPC, and the Application server interacts with the Database server using SQL.

 ```graphviz dot example2.png
 digraph Root {